ShanonPearce/ASH-Toolset/README.md

    - rtings Target
 7. Select which files to include in the export
    - Direction specific WAVs: Directional WAV BRIRs for convolution.
 2 Channels, 24 bit depth, 44.1Khz
    - True Stereo WAVs: True Stereo WAV BRIRs for convolution.
-4 Channels, 24 bit depth, 44.1Khz
+4 Channels (LL LR RL RR), 24 bit depth, 44.1Khz
    - HeSuVi WAVs: HeSuVi compatible WAV BRIRs.
 14 Channels, 24 bit depth, 44.1Khz and 48Khz
    - E-APO Configuration Files: configuration files that can be loaded into Equalizer APO to perform convolution with BRIRs
 8. Select a location to export files to.
 Default location is in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Custom-Set), which is the recommended location if using Equalizer APO.
 HeSuVi files will be saved in the EqualizerAPO\config\HeSuVi directory.